 Alternatives considered included demolition of the farmhouse and relocating it.
 Neither is preferred and conserving it in-situ is the preferred strategy.
-Mitigation includes conserving the immediate landscape environs of the property, including many of the mature trees.
+Mitigation includes conserving the immediate landscape environs, including many of the mature trees.

-10 PPS, 2005, Info Sheet No. 5 Cultural Heritage and Archaeology Policies 2.6, p.
+8 PPS, 2005, Info Sheet No. 5 Cultural Heritage and Archaeology Policies 2.6, p.
 3. (Heritage Tool Kit)